Centre College Faculty

 Anthony Haigh is professor of dramatic arts and former Chair of the Division of Arts and Humanities at Centre College, where he has taught since 1991.
-Haigh remains active as a professional actor, director, and playwright.
-A native of England, Haigh earned a diploma from the Rose Bruford College in London, and an M.A. in theater from Lancaster University.
+Haigh is active as a professional actor, director, and playwright.
+A native of England, Haigh earned a diploma from the Rose Bruford College in London – where he is now a Fellow of the College, and an M.A. in theater from Lancaster University.
 After moving to the United States, he earned a Ph.D. in theater from Michigan State University.

-During 1995-96 Haigh was director of Centre-in-London, and is named as co-director for Centre's upcoming 2010 London program.
-He regularly takes groups of Centre students on theatre study tours of England.
+Haigh has been director of the Centre-in-London Program and regularly takes groups of Centre students on theatre study tours of England.
 He also maintains an ongoing relationship with the Rose Bruford College - one of England's leading drama schools.
 He has built a student exchange program between Centre and RBC and has taught in their master's program as well as directing plays there.

 Prior to joining the Centre faculty, Haigh taught at Madeley College in England, Michigan State University, Ferris State University, and at Fort Lewis College.